aciardelli/aciardelli/README.md

 # 💫 About Me:
 Hi!
 My name is Anthony Ciardelli.
 I am a student at Texas A&M and an aspiring software engineer.
-One of my main hobbies is watching MLB and keeping up with the Tampa Bay Rays.
-I also really enjoy going to amusement parks.
-In tech I like to work with web applications, but recently I have found an interest in machine learning.

 ## 🌐 Socials: